 A Slippery Slope South

-Our reason for staying in Fort William was to visit nearby Glenfinnan, and the iconic bridge and viaduct known from the Harry Potter movies and the scenes of from the Hogwarts Express (we had also been on the train at London’s Harry Potter Studios).
+Our reason for staying in Fort William was to visit the now ridiculously famous Glenfinnan Viaduct, known from the Harry Potter movies and the scenes of from the Hogwarts Express (we had also been on the train at London’s Harry Potter Studios).
 But Fanfan must go it alone here, as I am left behind with the car, with the engine still running.
 So I at least made the most of this time by putting the drone up in the car park.
 Next our journey was to be north-west towards Saint Andrews (A889), and what was expected to be easier with light snow, but strong winds forecast, but proved more troublesome as the heavy snows heaped through the fields, trees and surroundings from the night before, are picked up by heavy winds and blown onto the roads around us.
 So visibility is pretty much zero at times, and what little traffic there was either pulled in, or drove under 10mph with the hazard lights on.
-Apart from brave Mazda driver who passed us and patched a way before ending up in a ditch.
+Apart from brave Mazda driver who passed us and pathed away before ending up in a ditch.
 So it took a tailback of around 6 cars band together, and about half an hour of pushing, to finally get him back on the road again.
 A Woman in a Range Rover then tracked through the snow a couple of times to give a path for us in crap cars.
 And this was somewhat inspiring to me, as I always expected to be left at the roadside if similar happened to me.
 Anyway, we arrived to our hotel in Broughty Ferry (nearby hotels here) without once losing the ignition, and arrived to news of “Chaos at Nevis Range”, where we had passed, with 6 mile tailbacks.
 Along with the M8 M74 M77 M80.

 Day 7: The Finish Line